aimoonchen/lager_ext/doc/api_guide.md

 # lager_ext API Guide

-This document provides an overview of the public APIs in the `lager_ext` library.
+This document provides a comprehensive overview of the public APIs in the `lager_ext` library.

 ## Table of Contents